ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 2.6.6 :002 > Bundler.require
 ```

-This is what Rails does.
+This is actually what Rails does.
 If we open the file `config/application.rb` we can see something like this:

 ```ruby
 # config/application.rb